 Armadillo eggs are a popular BBQ item that you need to master in your quest for BBQ greatness.
 These rank up there with Atomic Buffalo Turds but with more meat and required skill.
 Best of all you can tell your friends and family with a straight face that you are making armadillo eggs and their reactions will be priceless.
 Once they figure out what these are, they will ask you to make them again and again.
-Yes indeed these are perfect for Super Bowl appetizers, or any game day appetizer.
+Yes indeed these are perfect for “That big game lawyers won’t let you mention” appetizers, or any game day appetizer.
 Don’t stop there, make them for Easter, Thanksgiving and Christmas appetizers.

 Man That’s Cooking

 - 6 – 8 large jalapeno peppers

 - ½ cup shredded cheddar cheese

 First, rest the cream cheese on a countertop until it reaches room temp (about 20 minutes).
 While waiting on the cream cheese, chop off the stems of the peppers then core out the seeds and membrane using a jalapeño coring tool.